 - The return to activity.
 This stage typically consists of rehabilitation and increased activity.

-Healing and recovery Stage
+Football Nutrition for the Healing and Recovery Stage

 - An inflammatory response occurs soon after injury, which initiates several processes that are crucial for wound healing.
 Contrary to the popular practise of popping ibuprofens and taking antioxidants to try and control inflammation, the best practise is to leave these well alone, since most injuries aren’t severe enough for inflammation to be an issue.